vmware-archive/nsxraml/md-version/nsxvapi.md

 certificates received from the CA after signing a CSR.

 ## systemEvents
-Working with NSX Manager System Events
+Working With NSX Manager System Events
 ==========

 ### /2.0/systemevent